 Section 2: Costco Balance Sheet Analyzed

 The significant increase in cash may indicate that the organization needs more funds to maintain operations.
-However, because the organization has shown impressive discipline with its continued revenue growth and moderate cost growth, increasing cash at such a substantial rate may indicate inefficiencies in using the current assets of the organization.
-A better strategy would be for the firm to maintain their disciplinary ways and grow their cash position moderately similar to their revenue growth as well as operating cost growth.
+However, because the organization has shown impressive discipline with its continued revenue growth and moderate cost growth, increasing cash at such a substantial rate may indicate inefficiencies in using the organization's current assets.
+A better strategy would be for the firm to maintain its disciplinary ways and grow its cash position moderately, similar to its revenue growth and operating cost growth.

 |Short Term Investment||